 What compensation can I get from a trucking accident lawsuit in Oklahoma?

 You may be entitled to recover the following if you’re injured in a semi-truck accident in Oklahoma:

 - Medical bills

 Some people are lucky enough to walk away from a car accident with minor injuries or no injuries at all.
 Not so often with semi-truck accidents.
 These vehicles weigh 10,000 pounds or more.
 An accident involving a tractor-trailer typically results in very serious injuries — and larger settlements than you might get after a car accident.

 Working with McIntyre Law

 Honesty, hard work, and compassion — those are the values that guide us at McIntyre Law.
-We strive to provide the best legal representation to trucking accident victims in Oklahoma and across the nation while sticking to a strict code of ethics.
+We strive to provide the best legal representation to trucking accident victims in Oklahoma and across the nation.
 We pledge to keep victims’ best interests in mind and make the legal process as painless as possible for them and their families.
-Even though your accident or lawsuit may happen in another state, our Oklahoma City truck crash attorneys will handle your case as if you were a next-door neighbor.
+Even though your wreck or lawsuit may happen in another state, our Oklahoma City truck accident attorneys will handle your case as if you were a next-door neighbor.
 Our founder and senior partner, Noble McIntyre, is always just one phone call away.

 Do you have a case for a truck accident lawsuit in Oklahoma?

 If you’ve suffered severe injuries or lost a loved one from a trucking accident in Oklahoma, you may be eligible to file a lawsuit.
-Calling to find out won’t take much time and won’t cost any money.
-Because McIntyre Law works on a contingency fee basis, we don’t get paid unless you do.
-That means we won’t charge you or waste your time on a lawsuit that has no chance of winning.
-If we take your case, we’ll work very hard to get you the compensation you deserve.
+Calling our big-truck accident lawyers to find out won’t take much time and won’t cost anything.
+McIntyre Law works on a contingency fee basis, so we don’t get paid unless you do.
+That means we won’t charge you or waste your time if you can’t win.
+If we take your case, we’ll work hard to get you the compensation you deserve.

 What is a contingency fee?